 Each applicant will be granted preference twice during the lottery process for each school year.
 If an applicant with a preference category forfeits a spot for any reason, on two separate occasions, the ability to use a preference category in any subsequent lotteries will be denied and the applicant will added to the waitlist in the same manner as an applicant with no preference category.

 All applicants (students not already attending school, including siblings of those already attending) participate in the lottery irrespective of preference status.

 All preferences shall be considered in the following hierarchy:

-1. Applicant child of employee of school or charter board member.
+2. Applicant child of a school charter board member.